ytanay/thinglang/README.md

         self.name = name

     does say_hello with number repeat_count
-        repeat for number i in 0..repeat_count
+        for number i in 0..repeat_count
             Console.print("Hello number", i, "from", self.name, "who's", self.age, "years old and is always excited to get some coding done.")

 thing Program
     setup
-        Person person = create Person(Input.get_line("What is your name?")) number age = Input.get_line("What is your age?") as number
+        Person person = create Person(Input.get_line("What is your name?")) number age = Console.read_line("What is your age?") as number

         if age not eq 0
             person.age = age